svinkapeppa/5-term/parallels/task_1/README.md

 &emsp;runner.h - extra library (in order to measure time and etc.)

-&emsp;graph.pdf - graphs which were asked in the task
+&emsp;graph.ipynb - graphs which were asked in the task

 &emsp;sequential.c - code to measure T_1